 Why?
 Because they just don’t have the activity, interaction and importance that these two social media must-haves do.
 Pinterest however, is growing very rapidly and bares watching.
 The fact that real estate is so visual opens up plenty of opportunities for a Realtor to capture business on Pinterest.
 In fact, Google Plus and Pinterest work well for real estate in combination with each another.
 Take a look at the article and see how a Realtor can use these social platforms in unison.

 You probably know that Facebook has the most users among all of the social media sites, but you may be surprised to learn that Google Plus comes in second place.
-Each day, according to popular news source Social Media Today, 665 million people are active on Facebook and 350 million are logging in to Google Plus.
+Each day, according to popular news source Social Media Today, 665 million people are active on Facebook and 350 million are logging in to Google Plus to share and view their content marketing.
 Sure, there is some overlap, but if you do the math, that’s more than 1 billion people you could be interacting with and building relationships with — and 1 billion people who will probably need to buy a house sooner or later.

 What’s even more exciting is that the key demographics for the two sites are completely different, which means there is probably less overlap than you think.
 Even if you do have some people following you on both sites, that just gives you more chances to build trust and develop lasting relationships.